What happens should I arrive to the program not "Off Book"?

 How do I become a member of the Prelude Chorus?

-If you would like to be considered for the Chorus of the 2014 productions of Verdi's La traviata and Rossini's Il Barbiere di Siviglia, contact our Chorus Contractor Professor Gregory Hopkins at email@example.com.
-He may ask for an mp3 file of your singing.
+If you would like to be considered for the Chorus of the 2014 productions of Verdi's La traviata and Rossini's Il Barbiere di Siviglia, contact our Chorus Contractor Professor Gregory Hopkins at firstname.lastname@example.org.
+If you have never sung with our chorus before, he may ask for an mp3 file of your singing.
 However this is at his discretion.

 What is the Chorus schedule and download chorus music?